What is methicillin-resistant Staphylococcus aureus (MRSA)?

 Methicillin-resistant Staphylococcus aureus (MRSA)

-are a type of staphylococcus or "staph" bacteria that are resistant to many
+is a type of staphylococcus or "staph" bacterium that is resistant to many

 antibiotics.
 Staph bacteria, like other kinds of